alexanderdfox/RaspPiBootloader/README.md

 ✅ Display text output over HDMI and UART
 ✅ Include a graphical boot menu
-✅ Use an encrypted boot partition
+✅ Use an encrypted boot partition encrypted ext4 partition using dm-crypt (LUKS) for the kernel storage